remisharrock/SLR210Patterns/5MessageImmutabilityProblem/README.md

-Be very careful with messages content, especially with Objects: the immutability affects only the adress/reference of the object (indeed it is final) but not the content pointed at this adress (the content referenced by the object).
+Be very careful with messages content, especially with objects: the immutability affects only the adress/reference of the object (indeed it is final) but not the content pointed at this adress (the content referenced by the object).

-The solution is to clone objects deeply, Deep cloning is a very difficult task in Java but there is a simple way to do it if the objects are Serializable.
-We can use org.apache.commons.lang3.SerializationUtils.clone(object) .
+The solution is to clone objects deeply, but deep cloning is a very difficult task in Java.
+There is a simple way to do it if and only if the objects in the messages are Serializable.
+We can then use org.apache.commons.lang3.SerializationUtils.clone(object) to clone an object within an message.
 For this, you have to add a dependency to your pom.xml :

 ```
 <dependency>